subendhu19/academic-kickstart-2/content/authors/admin/_index.md

 - Visitors
 ---

-I am a fourth year graduate student in the College of Information and Computer Sciences, UMass Amherst.
+I am a fifth year graduate student in the College of Information and Computer Sciences, UMass Amherst.
 I work with Prof. Andrew McCallum in the Information Extraction and Synthesis (IESL) Lab.
-I focus on natural language processing applications, specifically unsupervised learning and information extraction.
+I focus on speech and conversational AI, specifically improving low resource language understanding in voice assistants.
+This work is done in collaboration with scientists at Amazon Alexa AI, where interned the past three summers.

 Prior to this, I worked with Prof. Hong Yu on safe and interpretable machine learning in healthcare.
-I'm also interested in speech and conversational AI, an interest I picked up at my two internships at Amazon Alexa AI.

 When I'm not working on research, I'm mostly playing on my PS5 or cheering for India in cricket.
-I also enjoy tennis, climbing, and football.
+I also enjoy tennis, running, and football.